Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 Unix used to proprietary and GNU/Linux is an open-source replacement for it.

 Linux distributions are OS built from GNU/Linux and adding specific tools and software :
-- Ubuntu : derived from Debian, designed to be user-friendly
+- **Ubuntu** : derived from Debian, designed to be user-friendly
-- CentOS Stream : derived from RHEL (Red Hat Entreprise Linux) and offering frequent updates
+- **Fedora** : community-driven, free and open-source, sponsored by Red Hat, with short release cycle and frequent updates
+- **RHEL** : Red-Hat enterprise Linux, commercial and enterprise-focused stable Linux distribution, including Fedora changes after heavy testing
+- **CentOS Stream** : free and open-source intermediate between Fedora and RHEL, regarded as a development preview of future RHEL releases
-- Kali Linux : designed for penetration testing and cyber-security
+- **Kali Linux** : designed for penetration testing and cyber-security
-- RaspberryPi OS : optimized for the RaspberryPi single-board computer
+- **RaspberryPi OS** : optimized for the RaspberryPi single-board computer

 ## Installation